vogo/fwatch/README.md

 Structures:
 - **watching directory list**: watch file/dir create event, add file to operation file list, send it wait operation channel.
 - **watching file list**: watch write event for files, move updated file to active file list, send it to active channel, and stop watch.
-- **active file list**: schedule check whether not updated for a long time, if yes then send it inactive channel, and add it to watching file list.
+- **active file list**: schedule checkFiles whether not updated for a long time, if yes then send it inactive channel, and add it to watching file list.
 - **active channel**: for active files notification.
 - **inactive channel**: for inactive files notification.
 - **file active deadline duration**: a duration if a file not being updated in, then move it to watching file list.